 How To Use PayPal In Banned Countries (Step-By-Step)

 According to SpendMenot, PayPal has 361 million active users and it accounts for over 22% of online transactions in the US.
-But chances are, you might be living in a country that PayPal is not available in.
+But chances are, you might be living in a country where PayPal is not available in.

 So, how to set up a PayPal account in unsupported countries?
 Here’s the exact step-by-step process that you need to follow: